endyrocket/tiny-pushgateway/README.md

 ### How tiny-pushgateway Solves This

-**Auto-clearing buffer**: Metrics are exposed **once** and immediately cleared after Prometheus scrapes them.
+A **stateless relay** with auto-clearing buffers — metrics are exposed **once** and immediately cleared after Prometheus scrapes them.
 No stale data, no time series pollution, no manual cleanup.

-Think of it like an **OpenTelemetry Collector gateway** but for Prometheus metrics — a stateless relay that accepts pushes and exposes them for exactly one scrape cycle.

 Perfect for:
 - Kubernetes Jobs and CronJobs